DESTINATIONS - TRAVEL DESTINATIONS

 Having been brought up with Aboriginal kids as mates and with a background of driving tour coaches, Jol saw the benefits to the Aboriginal community of eco-tourism.
 He determined to encourage the traditional owners of Aboriginal land to open up parts of their territory for controlled tourism.

-Jol’s first success was in conjunction with Lindsay Bookie, custodian of some of the Northern Simpson Desert Aboriginal lands.
-Lindsay Bookie now runs a well-equipped bush camp at Batton Hill on the Hay River and Jol runs tours through this country.
+Jol’s first success was in conjunction with the late Lindsay Bookie, custodian of some of the Northern Simpson Desert Aboriginal lands.
+Lindsay Bookie’s family now runs a well-equipped bush camp at Batton Hill on the Hay River.

 The support team sets up camp each day, helps Jol out of his vehicle into his motorised ‘beast’, does all the necessary camp duties and then packs up next day.
 And they have a ball!